 I came across this wood sign at Jo-Ann’s when I was out and about taking a much needed break from the house and crying baby (thanks hubby!).

 I decided to take the U.S. wood sign and paint it with a flag design with added text “land that I love”.
 I found a cute heart wood die cut at Jo-Ann’s as well for the “love”.

-I started by taping off the design with painters tape and painting the red and white stripes first.
+I started by taping off the top left corner with painters tape.
+Then I painted the red and white stripes.
 I ended up using an off-white instead of a bright white to give it more of a vintage feel.
-I used a foam paint brush, which worked well because it held a lot of paint to get absorbed into the dry wood, but it did get beat up a bit due to the rough texture of the sign.
+I used a foam paint brush, which worked well because it held a lot of paint to get absorbed into the dry wood, but the paint brush did get beat up a bit due to the rough texture of the sign.

-Next I worked on the star.
-I opted for one large star in the top left instead of 50 small stars… who has time to paint 50 stars anyway?
+Next I worked on the star in the top left corner.
+I opted for one large star in the top left instead of 50 small stars… who has time to paint 50 stars anyway!?
 I just hand drew a star on some scrap paper, cut it out, traced onto the sign and taped off the area with painters tape.